 Conclusion about tumor removal

 Cancer surgery is the closest thing we have to cure cancer.
-It is a complicated procedure that requires intensive biological and imaging tests before execution.
+However, it is a complicated procedure that requires intensive biological and imaging tests before execution.

-When combined with other treatment modalities, surgical oncology is a fantastic method to cure cancer and prevent its spread.
+Surgical oncology is a fantastic method to cure cancer and prevent its spread when combined with other treatment modalities.

-In fact, all those campaigns you see online to screen yourself for cancer have the same goal of detecting cancer before it has spread to other organs.
-In other words, we want to detect cancer before it’s no longer eligible to be surgically removed.
+All those campaigns you see online to screen yourself for cancer have the same goal of detecting cancer before it has spread to other organs.
+In other words, we want to detect cancer before it cannot be surgically removed.